 Boozy adult pineapples are exactly what you need when you want to experience the flavor of the tropics!
 If you like piña coladas (or getting caught in the rain), you will love these pineapple spears in Malibu Rum.
 Coconut water is added to the Malibu coconut rum so they have just the right balance between boozy and refreshing.

-With a bottle of Malibu on hand, you can also try my Caribbean Inspired Coconut Rum Cocktail and this Creamy Pina Colada.
-Malibu rum is a nice light coconut flavored rum and is perfect for adding as the sole liquor in your cocktail or adding in addition to a heavier liquor like Meyer’s or Koloa dark rum.
+With a bottle of Malibu on hand, you can also try my Caribbean-inspired Coconut Rum Cocktail, Malibu Bay Breeze, and this Creamy Piña Colada.
+Malibu rum is a nice light coconut-flavored rum and is perfect for adding as the sole liquor in your cocktail or adding in addition to a heavier liquor like Meyer’s or Koloa dark rum.

 - whole fresh pineapple